tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 longer than ESNIConfig.padded_length, the client MUST NOT use the "encrypted_server_name" extension.

-The ClientEncryptedSNI.encrypted_sni value is then computed using the usual TLS 1.3 AEAD:
+The ClientEncryptedSNI.encrypted_sni value is then computed using AEAD-Encrypt ({{!RFC5116}}; Section 2.1) with the AEAD corresponding to ClientEncryptedSNI.suite as follows:

 ~~~~
     encrypted_sni = AEAD-Encrypt(key, iv, KeyShareClientHello, ClientESNIInner)